algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 #Proportional-Integral-Derivative Controller

-You are a helmsmen keeping a vessel on course in various conditions, how do you do that.
-A common way is to steer based on current course error, past error and the current rate of change.
-Now, the proportional-integral-derivative controller (PID controller) works like the helmsmen on a ship.

-The PID controller is a control loop feedback mechanism, used for continuously modulated control.
+The proportional-integral-derivative controller (PID controller) is a control loop feedback mechanism, used for continuously modulated control.
 The PID controller is in three parts proportional controller, integral controller, and derivative controller.

 Before we get into how a PID controller works, we need a good example to use to explain how it work.
-Imagine you are making a self driving rc car that drives on a line.
+Imagine you are making a self driving rc car that drives on a line, how wuld make it work given that the car moves with a constent speed.

+### Proportional Controller

 If the car is too far to the right then you would turn left and visa versa.
 Since there is a range of angles you can turn the wheel, you can turn with proportion to how far you are from the line.